 When does the membership year start?

 The membership year runs from January through December.
 No prorating of fees is offered.

 Are reduced rates available?

 Yes.
 Currently ADHO organizations offer special rates for seniors, students and members coming from countries included on Oxford University Press's developing countries list.
-In addition, a membership that does not include a subscription to LLC is available for a reduced rate under the "society fee" option.
+In addition, a membership that does not include a subscription to DSH is available for a reduced rate under the "society fee" option.
 Please see the current rates at http://www.oxfordjournals.org/our_journals/litlin/access_purchase/price_list.html.

 Can I have joint membership in two associations?

 At present, you can either be a member of one association, or joint member of all associations.
 This may be changing in the future as the institutions look again at membership issues.
-The rate for joint membership is slightly higher; rates are available at the LLC subscription page.
+The rate for joint membership is slightly higher; rates are available at the DSH subscription page.